BillWagner/csharpstandard/standard/types.md

   - Not null when its declaration is in text where the annotations flag is disabled.
 - The default null state of a non-nullable reference type is not null.

+> *Note:* The *maybe default* state is used with unconstrained type parameters when the type is a non-nullable type, such as `string` and the expression `default(T)` is the null value.
+Because null is not in the domain for the non-nullable type, the state is maybe default. *end note*

 A diagnostic can be produced when a variable ([§9.2.1](variables.md#921-general)) of a non-nullable reference type is initialized or assigned to an expression that is maybe null when that variable is declared in text where the annotation flag is enabled.

 The compiler can update the null state of a variable as part of its analysis.